Videowall Processing Leaps Forward with Audio Switching and Expanded 4K/60 Throughput

 Quantum Ultra II features a future-ready high-speed video bus that incorporates Extron HyperLane technology, which delivers real-time performance unattainable by other videowall processors.

-The unparalleled HyperLane video bus has a maximum throughput of 500 Gbps, providing each HDMI connection with full compatibility with video resolutions up to 4K/60 with 4:4:4 color sampling.
+The unparalleled HyperLane video bus has a maximum throughput of 500 Gbps, providing full compatibility with video resolutions up to 4K/60 at 4:4:4 color sampling for each HDMI or FOX3 connection.
 It has the capacity to simultaneously carry more than twenty 4K/60 4:4:4 sources.
-It also possesses the bandwidth required to support evolving signal formats, such as 8K, along with the higher resolutions, high dynamic range - HDR, greater color depth, and expanded color gamut these signals will provide.
+It also possesses the bandwidth required to support 8K, along with the higher resolutions, high dynamic range - HDR, greater color depth, and expanded color gamut evolving signals will provide.

 The HyperLane bus serves one purpose - transporting video data between input and output cards.
 The dedicated nature of the bus means performance is completely consistent, predictable, and unaffected by any other element of the system.
 This provides smooth presentation of sources, with no variance in the frame rate of the displayed source layout.